AbhaySingla/college/README.md

 ## Start
 1. Testing the PIR sensor:
-<t> - Connect the sensor as shown in the schema:
+- Connect the sensor as shown in the schema: